-Stage 1 includes the use of the preliminary works site until the commencement of Stage 22.
-The preliminary works site will be used by the project team to support material logistics coordination, survey, and land access activities to finalise the 30 metre easement.
+The Stage 1 scope of work includes the use of the Preliminary Works Sites until the commencement of Stage 2.
+The Preliminary Works Sites will be used by the Project team to support material logistics coordination, survey, and land access activities to finalise the 30 metre easement.
 Activities will include:

-- Deliveries of pipe sections and other materials, plant and equipment - Storage of plant and equipment - Storage of piping and other materials required for pipeline planning, survey or construction - Use of temporary workshop and offices by the project team - Use of the weed washdown facility.
+- Deliveries of pipe sections and other materials, plant and equipment. - Storage of plant and equipment. - Storage of piping and other materials required for pipeline planning, survey or construction. - Use of temporary workshops and offices by the Project team. - Provision and use of weed washdown facilities.